Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols

 for the probability density function $P(x,t)$ of position.
 To solve this equation, we performed a Fourier transform

 leading to an equation of the form

 The combination $\ln(\hat{G})$ is the cumulant generating function whose Taylor series is

-where $\chi_n(t)$ are the cumulants of $P(x,t)$.
+where $\chi_n(t)$ denotes the cumulants of $P(x,t)$.
 The average value and variance correspond to $n=1$ and $n=2$, respectively.
-The insertion of this expansion leads to the derivation of a set of ordinary differential equations governing the time evolution of all cumulants for the position.
+The insertion of this expansion leads to the derivation of a set of ordinary differential equations governing the time evolution of all the cumulants for the position.
 Notably, the only non-trivial equation corresponds to $n=2$ ($\chi_2(t)=\langle x(t)^2 \rangle$)

-The essence of the ESE protocols is to propose a particular functional form for the variance $\chi_2$ such that it satisfies the initial~(\ref{PVIa}) and final conditions~(\ref{PVIb}): $\chi_2(0)=1/k_i$ and $\chi_2(t_f)=1/k_f=1$.
-After that, the appropriate stiffness $k(t)$ can be extracted from equation~(\ref{n2}).
-Thus, the process of finding the appropriate stiffness is done in a reverse-engineered way.
+The essence of ESE protocols is to propose a particular functional form for the variance $\chi_2$ such that it satisfies the initial Eq.~(\ref{PVIa}) and the final conditions in Eq.~(\ref{PVIb}): $\chi_2(0)=1/k_i$ and $\chi_2(t_f)=1/k_f=1$.
+Subsequently, the appropriate stiffness, $k(t)$ can be extracted from Eq.~(\ref{n2}).
+Thus, the process of determining the appropriate stiffness was performed in a reverse-engineered manner.

 To ensure a smooth transition to equilibrium, two additional conditions can be optionally imposed on $\chi_2(t)$, given by